amaurremi/correlated/README.md

     - `sbt eclipse`, if you'd like to use [Eclipse](http://www.eclipse.org/),
     - `sbt`, if you prefer using another IDE.
 From the SBT shell, type `compile` to compile the project, and `test` to run the tests.

-Note: for now, to run tests, it's necessary to adjust the absolute paths in the `.conf` files of the `src.main.resources` directory.
+**Note**: for now, to run tests, it's necessary to adjust the absolute paths in the `.conf` files of the `src.main.resources` directory.